CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

       that, the value which is stored at `intdepth[i]` is (usually) that of the fragment which should be stored into the `fragment` depth buffer.
       * This may result in some rare race conditions (e.g. across blocks).
-    * The `flower.obj` test file is good for testing race conditions.
+    * The `flower.gltf` test file is good for testing race conditions.
 * Fragment shading.
   * `Fragment[width][height] depthbuffer ->`
   * Add a shading method, such as Lambert or Blinn-Phong.
 Lights can be defined